by Tessa Hall, Alan Manning & Madeleine Sumption

 Using assumptions about the level of immigration and the rate of emigration, we can project long-run net migration in a ‘steady state’.
 This is the long-run emigration level in each category multiplied by the fraction of those who stay indefinitely.
 Table 1 shows how much different types of immigration contribute to long-term net migration, assuming that emigration rates remain roughly similar to what they have been in the past.
 Readers can adjust the assumptions in the table to see how long-run net migration might respond in different scenarios.

 Future immigration could differ from our baseline assumptions for a variety of reasons.
 Some of these are explored in more detail in Section 6.
-These include the possibility of increased or reduced demand for overseas workers, changes in stay rates, a possible decline in international students due to recent policy changes, and continued high levels of asylum migration.
+These include the possibility of increased or reduced demand for overseas workers, changes in stay rates, and continued high levels of asylum migration.

 In our baseline scenario, people on work visas contribute the largest share of net migration in the long term.
-Students are the second-largest contributor.
+Students are also large contributors.
 Even though students’ stay rates are lower than any other group, the number of students is sufficiently large that a small share remaining permanently can make a meaningful contribution to long-term net migration.
 (Note that most students who remain in the UK long term do so by switching to skilled work visas, so work visa policy is likely to affect students’ stay rates more than student visa policy.)

 Readers should also note that just because it is possible to use this tool to produce a long-run projection at a given level—high or low—does not mean that it is plausible or likely.